fernando-mc/fernandomc.com/content/posts/reader-questions-01-iot-serverless-internships.md

 I hope this helps!

-**Question 2 - How do you get into IoT Development from Frontend?**
+**Question 2 - From David: How do you get into IoT Development from Frontend?**

   > I am a Frontend Developer and would like to expand my skills.
 I got really interested in IoT in the last 6 months and experimented with different avenues to grasp the subject.
 Recently, I realized I should check out people who work in IoT and found you and your work on LinkedIn.
 What would be the next logical step for a Frontend (JavaScript, React) developer to expand their skills in the IoT realm?